-TTCN test suites for INAP CS-2 are developed by ETSI Specialists Task Force STF 100.
-A first test suite which covers the basic capability set, i. e. the CS-1 operations with CS-2 additions, has already been published in [11].
-Another test suite covering the CS-2 operations is currently under development.
+In 1997, work started on the development of a TTCN test suite by the ETSI Specialists Task Force STF 100.
+This test suite is intended to cover the basic capability set, i. e. the CS-1 operations with CS-2 additions.

-With respect to the CS-1 operations, test purposes were defined with textual descriptions and rough MSCs, first.
+First, the test purposes were defined with textual descriptions and rough MSCs.
 Next, these test purposes were formalized as detailed MSCs using the SDT Simulator.
-In total, 126 test purposes were specified [10].
-For 67 test purposes the MSCs could be simulated in order to produce the corresponding test cases.
+In total, 126 MSCs were created.
+For 67 test purposes a state space search could be started in order to produce the corresponding test cases.
 The remaining 59 test purposes had to be translated directly into TTCN due to unspecified parts in the SDL model.

-The test suite resulted from a repetitive process of SDL/MSC refinements and modifications, MSC verifications and test generation runs.
+The test suite resulted from a repetition of SDL/MSC refinements and modifications, MSC verification and test generation runs.
 Whenever a modification of the SDL model was made, all MSCs were verified with the SDT Validator.
 If errors emerged, the SDL model or the MSCs were modified again until all MSCs passed the verification.
-Thereafter the test case generation using AUTOLINK was started.
+Only then a test generation run was started.